elastic/elasticsearch-hadoop/README.md

     id      BIGINT,
     name    STRING,
     links   STRUCT<url:STRING, picture:STRING>)
-STORED BY 'org.elasticsearch.hadoop.hive.ESStorageHandler'
+STORED BY 'org.elasticsearch.hadoop.hive.EsStorageHandler'
-TBLPROPERTIES('es.resource' = 'radio/artists/_search?q=me*');
+TBLPROPERTIES('es.resource' = 'radio/artists', 'es.query' = '?q=me*');
 ```
-The fields defined in the table are mapped to the JSON when communicating with ElasticSearch.
+The fields defined in the table are mapped to the JSON when communicating with Elasticsearch.
 Notice the use of `TBLPROPERTIES` to define the location, that is the query used for reading from this table:
 ```
-SELECT * FROM artists;
+SELECT FROM artists;
 ```

 ### Writing